ak2792797/PeopleTracker/README.md

 # PeopleTracker

-People Detection and Tracking for Respberry Pi 3，based on DPM &amp; KCF.
+People Detection and Tracking for Respberry Pi 3，based on DPM &amp; KCF. ( OMG, only 2.0 fps when DPM, 5.0 fps when KCF on Respberry Pi 3 Single Thread mode. )
 # Build
 ### Dependencies
 * C++11